 - Weekly assemblies which focus on celebrating achievements and recognising the contribution of both pupils and staff to school life.

-- Weekly assemblies which build around a ‘word of the week’ designed to prompt thinking and the development of holistic education.
+- Weekly assemblies which build around theme of values, or PSHE (personal, social, health education) designed to prompt thinking and the development of holistic education.

 - The schools established rules, routines and expectations for behaviour and learning.